MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-II-Office-Assistant-Secretary-HousingFederal-Housing-Commissioner-Department-Housing-Urban-Development/subchapter-B-Mortgage-Loan-Insurance-Programs-Under-National-Housing-Act-Other-Authorities/part-214-Housing-Counseling-Program/subpart-B-Approval-Disapproval-Housing-Counseling-Agencies/section-214.103.md

 (k) *State and local requirements.* An agency and its branches and affiliates must meet all state and local requirements for its operation.

-(l) *Facilities.* All housing counseling facilities of the agency and its branches, affiliates, and subgrantees must meet the following criteria:
+(l) *Facilities.* All participating agencies must maintain at least one facility.
+All facilities must meet the following criteria:

-(1) Have a clearly identified office, with space available for the provision of housing counseling services.
-The office should operate during normal business hours and offer extended hours when necessary;
+(1) Have a clearly identified space available for the provision of housing counseling services;

-(2) Provide privacy for in-person counseling and confidentiality of client records;
+(2) Provide privacy for counseling services and confidentiality of client records; and

-(3) Provide accessibility features or make alternate accommodations for persons with disabilities, in accordance with section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
+(3) Provide accessibility features or make alternative accommodations for persons with disabilities, in accordance with section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794), 24 CFR parts 8 and 9, and the Americans with Disabilities Act (42 U.S.C.
 12101 *et seq.*).

 (m) *Housing counseling work plan.* (1) The agency must submit a detailed yet concise housing counseling plan that explains: The needs and problems of the target population; how the agency will address one or more of these needs and problems with its available resources; the type of housing counseling services offered; fee structure, if applicable; the geographic service area to be served; and the anticipated results (outcomes) to be achieved within the period of approval.